 Finding an affordable cremation provider in Philadelphia

-The chart above outlines some of the cremation companies and funeral homes in Philadelphia that specifically offer more affordable cremation services.
-Your DFS Memorials provider, a local family-owned business, offers a very competitive direct cremation package.
+Your local DFS Memorials provider, a local family-owned business, offers a very competitive direct cremation package.

 DFS Memorials – Philadelphia (215) 310-0777 – Call with any questions you may have